Timshel/OIDCWarden/README.md

   - 2FA using email and TOTP (with/without SSO)
   - 2FA recovery
   - Trusting a device using Master password or another device
+  - Changing the Master password
-  - Key settings change (KDF iterations and Argon2 switch)
+  - Changing the Key settings (KDF iterations and Argon2 switch)
   - Role mapping (access to admin console)
 - Vault
   - Create a password and ssh key entry